jjhelmus/nmrglue/doc/tutorial.rst

 nmrglue can read and write to a number of common NMR file formats.
 To see how simple this can be let's read a 2D NMRPipe file.

     >>> import nmrglue as ng
     >>> dic,data = ng.pipe.read("test.fid")

-Here we have imported the ``nmrglue`` module and opened the NMRPipe file ``test.fid``.  nmrglue contains a number of modules for reading and writing NMR files and all of these modules have a ``read`` function which opens a file or directory containing NMR data reads in information into memory and returns a 2-tuple containing a python dictionary with file and spectral parameters and a `numpy <http://numpy.scipy.org/>`_ array object containing the numeric spectral data.
+Here we have imported the ``nmrglue`` module and opened the NMRPipe file ``test.fid``.  nmrglue contains a number of modules for reading and writing NMR files and all of these modules have a ``read`` function which opens a file or directory containing NMR data, reads in any necessary information,and loads the spectral data into memory.
+The ``read`` function returns a 2-tuple containing a python dictionary with file and spectral parameters and a `numpy <http://numpy.scipy.org/>`_ array object containing the numeric spectral data.
 Currently the following file formats are supported by nmrglue with the associated module:

 ======  ========================
 Module  File Format
 ======  ========================
 bruker  Bruker
+pipe    NMRPipe
-glue    nmrglue univseral format pipe    NMRPipe sparky  Sparky varian  Varian
+sparky  Sparky
+varian  Varian/Agilent
 ======  ========================

 Examining the data object in more detail: